-connectionStart connectionEnd Hints as to the adjacent geometry at the start or end of a street segment shape.
-Values include: STREET, CROSSING, JUNCTION, JUNCTION_ENTRY, DEAD_END, FREEWAY, FREEWAY_ENTRY and ROUNDABOUT sidewalkSide Which side of the street this Sidewalk shape is on, relative to the street direction: either Left or Right.
-SidewalkSide is only added to sidewalk shapes.
+connectionEnd Hints as to the adjacent geometry at the start or end of a street segment connectionStart shape.
+Values include: STREET, CROSSING, JUNCTION, JUNCTION_ENTRY, DEAD_END, FREEWAY, FREEWAY_ENTRY and ROUNDABOUT The shapeType is set to one of the following: shapeType Street- Street shape Sidewalk- Sidewalk shape

 Connection attributes are object attributes of the graph segment and are inherited to the shape.
-The italic font indicate an inherited shape in the Inspector.